Best WordPress Hosting

 Entry-level web hosting plans are typically of the shared variety, which means that the server’s resources are shared among many clients through the use of a single IP address.

 There’s nothing intrinsically wrong with this idea.
 It’s meant for low-resource need websites and allows the host to charge less per month because it’s more of a communal resource.
+The problem is there are some serious security risks.

 But before you sign up with the dead dog lowest monthly web hosting you can find, you should realize that there are certain features that make some hosts better than others when it comes to a WordPress website.